lukeleonardsmith/Sorting-Algorithms/README.md

 - A speed test between the quick sorts
 - Examples of all the sorting algorithms working
 - Speed test for lists of lengths: 100, 1000, 10000 between all of the algorithms
-- Graphs outlining the speed of all the algorithms, and performance realtive to theory
+- Graphs comparing the tested performance of all the algorithms, and theoretical complexity

 ## Runtime

 All of the algorithms were tested 10 times with the mean runtime recorded and plotted using Python's timeit module.
-This is then compared to the theortical time complexity of each algorithm.
+This is then compared to the theoretical time complexity of each algorithm.

 ![Runtime](images/runtime_vs_input_size.png)

 The above graph shows the mean runtime for lists of up to 5000 integers.

 ## Complexity Analysis